foxdonut/meiosis-examples/examples/tutorial/lessons/00-introduction.md

 [snabbdom](https://github.com/paldepind/snabbdom), [domVM](https://github.com/leeoniya/domvm),
 and other hyperscript view libraries are also easy to use with Meiosis.

+### ES5 or ES6

+I purposely used ES5 syntax in the code examples so that readers who are not familiar with ES6 could benefit from the tutorial, without requiring ES6 knowledge.
+If you prefer ES6, by all means go ahead and use it!
+It can certainly lead to more concise syntax in some cases.

 ### Embedded Code Examples

 The best way to learn is to practice!
 So, all code examples for this tutorial are embedded